-These antennas are connected to the Radio via a length of coax cable.
-If the cable is larger than 6mm diameter (1/4 inch), do not connect the cable directly to the radio connection on the GDA-1600 enclosure.
+These antennas are connected to the 10-0288 radio via a length of coax cable.
+If the cable is larger than 6mm diameter (1/4 inch), do not connect the cable directly to the radio.
 Thick cables have large bending radii and sideways force on the connector can cause a poor connection.
-Use a short flexible pigtail between the thick cable and the radio.
+Use a short flexible pigtail (such as our 1000-2308) between the thick cable and the radio.